Gender-Based Violence and Discrimination

 Richard Chen, former Global Chairman of Nien Hsing, signing a memorandum of understanding between the Lesotho groups and Nien Hsing.
 Behind him are the Lesotho leaders: Thusoana Ntlama (FIDA), Libakiso Matlho (WLSA), May Rathakane (IDUL), Sam Mokhele (NACTWU), and Daniel Maraisane (UNITE).

 In January 2021, a young woman worker employed at Natchi Apparel factory in India was murdered by a male company supervisor.
 Natchi, whose recent customers included H&M, Authentic Brands, Walmart, and Marks & Spencer, is located in Tamil Nadu, a state in which gender-based violence and harassment has long been recognized to be pervasive.
-Following the murder, the WRC investigated gender-based violence and harassment at the factory, at the joint request of worker representatives and brand stakeholders.
+Following the murder, worker representatives and international advocacy groups launched a worldwide effort to expose the realities at Natchi and demand change.
+This work was driven by Tamil Nadu Textile and Common Labour Union (TTCU), the Asia Floor Wage Alliance (AFWA), of which TTCU is a member, and Global Labor Justice - International Labor Rights Forum (GLJ-ILRF).
+At the joint request of these organizations and brand stakeholders, the WRC investigated gender-based violence and harassment at the factory.
 Our investigation found an atmosphere of pervasive gender-based violence and harassment at the factory, including two other likely cases where recent violent deaths of women workers appeared linked to their employment at the factory.

 After completing our investigation, the WRC provided a draft report to the stakeholders and agreed to hold off on publication to allow for continued negotiations among the parties toward binding agreements to protect workers at Natchi.
-In April 2022, worker representatives, the factory’s owner, and H&M announced the agreements, which will establish a comprehensive program for worker training and empowerment and for effective and impartial investigation and remediation of workers’ complaints concerning gender-based violence and harassment.
+In April 2022, TTCU, AFWA, GLJ-ILRF; the factory’s owner; and H&M announced the agreements, which established a comprehensive program for worker training and empowerment and for effective and impartial investigation and remediation of workers’ complaints concerning gender-based violence and harassment.
 Worker representatives will play a central role in the program.
-The factory owner’s commitments are to be enforced by H&M as a mandatory condition of future business, which, along with funding for the program, are binding obligations for the brand through its own arbitrable multiyear agreement.
+The factory owner’s commitments are enforced by H&M as a mandatory condition of future business, which, along with funding for the program, are binding obligations for the brand through its own arbitrable multiyear agreement.

 The WRC’s investigation of these abuses, and the subsequent agreements to combat and eliminate them, were the subject of this recent in-depth article in the Guardian.